niebert/jsoneditor4code/README.md

 ```
 * `data` contains the UML structure of the class,
 * `settings` contains the settings for the editor, e.g. which classes, local classes or remote classes can be selected as attribute types.

+**Remark:** Watching class lists (like `localclasslist`) and updating the selector `classlist` seems to work in the used JSONEditor for root variable only (e.g. `root.classlist`  but not `root.settings.classlist`).
+Therefore watching and updating the selector for the class of the attributes or parameters of functions needs currently a work around.

 ```javascript
 vJSON_UML.data = {